libretro/libretro-uae/README.md

 - Parallel port four player joystick adapter is emulated with working two, three and four-player controls (sonninnos and rsn8887)
 - Multiple mice support using raw input driver on Windows (sonninnos)
 - Autozoom and autocentering options for large game display without borders or distortion (sonninnos)
-- Mappable hotkeys to bring up statusbar and on-screen keyboard (sonninos)
+- Mappable hotkeys to bring up statusbar and on-screen keyboard (sonninnos)
 - Analog stick mouse control (sonninnos and rsn8887)
 - On screen keyboard with easy joystick/dpad control (sonninnos and rsn8887)
 - Implement new core options with some small print explanations (sonninnos)